Seeing. Playing. Living.

 Favorite musicians: Queen, Fun, Coldplay, OneRepublic, Train, Sara Bareilles, Michael Giacchino

 Favorite books: Brave New World, Cloud Atlas, Under a War Torn Sky, The Diving Bell and the Butterfly, The Art of Racing in the Rain, Steve Jobs

 Favorite TV shows: Band of Brothers, Battlestar Galactica, How I Met Your Mother, Stargate SG-1, House, Psych, Top Gear

 Favorite video games: Quantum Break, Alan Wake, The Walking Dead, Mass Effect, Star Wars: Knights of the Old Republic, X-COM: Enemy Within

 Danny (MA, The Wharton School; MCM, USC Annenberg School for Communication & Journalism) is currently a doctoral candidate at the Annenberg School for Communication, University of Pennsylvania, where he conducts research on brands and media preferences.
-In summer 2018, he was a graduate intern at Paramount Pictures, managing self-directed projects to gather insights relevant to immersive media production for Ted Schilowitz’s Department of Future.
+In summer 2018, he was a graduate intern at Paramount Pictures, managing projects to gather strategic insights relevant to immersive media production for Ted Schilowitz’s Department of Future.
 Before coming to Annenberg East, Danny received his BA cum laude in interactive entertainment from the University of Southern California (USC) School of Cinematic Arts and master’s in communication management (MCM) from the USC Annenberg School for Communication & Journalism.
 During his time at USC, Danny worked as research assistant for Dr. Sheila Murphy at the USC Annenberg School for Communication and project manager for Dr. Daphna Oyserman and Dr. Norbert Schwarz at the USC Dornsife Mind and Society Center.
 His work has been published in the International Journal of Communication and International Journal on Media Management.